-Director Compensation for Fiscal 2017
+Director Compensation for Fiscal 2019

-The following table presents information regarding the compensation earned during fiscal 2017 by individuals who were members of our Board at any time during fiscal 2017 and were not employed by us or any of our subsidiaries (referred to herein as "Non-Employee Directors").
+The following table presents information regarding the compensation earned during fiscal 2019 by individuals who were members of our Board at any time during fiscal 2019 and were not employed by us or any of our subsidiaries (referred to herein as "Non-Employee Directors").
 Dr. Brisbin is a Named Executive Officer and his compensation is presented above under "Executive Compensation" in the Summary Compensation Table and related explanatory tables.
 Dr. Brisbin is not entitled to additional compensation for his services as a director.
-Ms. Coy was not a member of our Board at any time during fiscal 2017.